-The annual meeting for action by the Member of the Corporation shall be held during the month of June each year.
+The annual meeting for action by the Member shall be held during the month of June each year.
 The date, time and place for said annual meeting shall be determined by the Member.

-Special meetings of the corporate Member of the Corporation may be held at such times and places as may be provided pursuant to the by-laws of the corporate Member.
+Special meetings of the Member may be held at such times and places as may be provided pursuant to the by-laws of the Member.